The Resistance to Label Noise in K-NN and DNN Depends on its Concentration: Related Work

 Sun {\em et al.} \cite{SunSSG17} report logarithmic growth in performance as a function of training set size.
 They perform their experiments on the JFT-300M dataset, which has more than 375M noisy labels for 300M images.
 The annotations have been cleaned using complex algorithms.
 Still, they estimate that as much as $20\%$ of the labels are noisy and they have no way of detecting them.
-Wang {\em et al.} \cite{Wang18FaceNoise} investigate label-noise in face recognition datasets and its impact on accuracy.
+Wang {\em et al.} \cite{Wang18FaceNoise} investigate label-noise in face recognition and its impact on accuracy.

 In \cite{DBLP:conf/icassp/BekkerG16,Goldberger17Training}, an extra noise layer is introduced to the network to address label noise.
 It is assumed that the observed labels were created from the true labels by passing through a noisy channel whose parameters are unknown.
-Their method simultaneously learns both the neural network parameters and the noise distribution.
-They report improvement in classification results on several datasets.
+They simultaneously learn the network parameters and the noise distribution.
 Another approach \cite{DBLP:conf/cvpr/XiaoXYHW15, Vahdat17Toward, Li17Learning, Khetan18LEARNING} models the relationships between images, class labels and label noise using a probabilistic graphical model and further integrate it into an end-to-end deep learning system.
-Other methods show that training on additional noisy data may improve the results appear in \cite{Lee18CleanNet, Guo18CurriculumNet, Ding18Semi, Litany18SOSELETO, Li2018LearningTL}.
+Other methods that show that training on additional noisy data may improve the results appear in \cite{Lee18CleanNet, Guo18CurriculumNet, Ding18Semi, Litany18SOSELETO, Li2018LearningTL}.